-If you are running into switches being unresponsive and kicking¬†users out that you may be running into a memory leak issue or memory spiking due to some fault that is causing the switch to cause memory spike.
+If you are running into switches being unresponsive and kicking users out that you may be running into a memory leak issue or memory spiking due to some fault that is causing the switch to cause a memory spike.

 you can always run the “sh logging” command to see what is in the logs

-if ¬†you see this error message “%AAA-3-ACCT_LOW_MEM_UID_FAIL: AAA unable to create UID for incoming calls due to insufficient processor memory” this means that “AAA” is causing some issue with memory spike
+if ¬†you see this error message “%AAA-3-ACCT_LOW_MEM_UID_FAIL: AAA unable to create UID for incoming calls due to insufficient processor memory” this means that “AAA” is causing some issues with memory spike

-AAA, an acronym for Authentication, Authorization and Accounting.
+AAA, is an acronym for Authentication, Authorization, and Accounting.
 This allows an administrator to configure granular access and audit ability to an IOS device

 - ¬†You are not able to SSH into the switch

-- Random users starts having access issues with in the same switch
+- Random users start having access issues within the same switch

 - The switch port does not show any error messages

 This usually starts when memory has gone over 85 % – different outcome for different Cisco switch models – in this case the error was being caused by a dynamic access list which was not configured correctly and kept spiking the memory –

 You can also check the crash files if the switches crash for more details.